Bills beat Browns 31-23 after snow shifts game to Motor City

 The Bills scored a second-half touchdown for the first time in four games on Devin Singletary's 5-yard run.
 They also stopped Jacoby Brissett’s sneak on fourth-and-1 from the Buffalo 27 and blocked a field goal in the third quarter while building a 22-10 lead.

-The Browns missed many opportunities to keep their playoff hopes from fading completely with quarterback Deshaun Watson nearing the end of his 11-game NFL suspension.
+The Browns, who have lost six of seven games, missed many opportunities to get back on track with quarterback Deshaun Watson nearing the end of his 11-game NFL suspension.

-Brissett had passes dropped by tight ends Harrison Bryant and Pharaoh Brown on consecutive throws that cost Cleveland a touchdown and forced it to settle for a 10-3 lead early in the second quarter.

 Brissett finished 28 of 41 for 324 yards — two shy of his career high — and a season-high three touchdowns.
 He threw a 25-yard touchdown pass to Amari Cooper on the opening drive, a 7-yard touchdown scoring pass to Cooper with 4:11 left that pulled the Browns within 12 points and a 2-yard touchdown pass to Donovan Peoples Jones in the final minute.

 The Bills got a needed break when Brissett fumbled a snap midway through the second quarter at midfield.
-At that point, Buffalo was without a first down, getting outgained 181 yards to 12 and trailing 10-3.
+At that point, Buffalo was without a first down and was getting outgained 181 yards to 12 while trailing 10-3.

 Allen was 18 of 27 for 197 yards with a touchdown and no turnovers.
 He threw six of his NFL-high 10 interceptions over the previous three games and fumbled a snap in the end zone during last week's collapse against Minnesota.